lit/lit.dev/packages/lit-dev-content/site/guide/components/properties.md

 </dt>
 <dd>

-A type hint for converting between properties and attributes.
-This hint is used by LitElement's default attribute converter, and is ignored if `converter` is set.
+When converting a string-valued attribute into a property, Lit's default attribute converter will parse the string into the type given, and vice-versa when reflecting a property to an attribute.
+If `converter` is set, this field is ignored.
 If `type` is unspecified, behaves like `type: String`.
 See [Use LitElement's default attribute converter](#conversion-type).

+Note that when using TypeScript, although this field should generally match the TypeScript type declared for the field, the `type` option is used by the Lit's _runtime_ for string serialization/deserialization, and should not be confused with a _type-checking_ mechanism.

 </dd>